JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 ### Inspecting the second registration

-I inspected that application object for metadata written during the incident.
+I inspected that application object against the same projection used on the first, so the two could be compared field for field.

 ```powershell
 az ad app show `